See MapTrack in action

 Shared resources lack accountability

-Summary: Without a structured assignment workflow, responsibility becomes unclear.
+Summary: Without a structured assignment workflow, responsibility becomes unclear, making it difficult to track and recover lost equipment.

 Movement-Related Problems